Step 4. Enable EFS Indexing

 2. In the Repositories window, select a repository where the created EFS indexes will be stored, and click Apply.

-For a backup repository to be displayed in the Repositories list, it must be added to Veeam Backup for AWS as described in section Adding Backup Repositories.
+For a backup repository to be displayed in the Repositories list, it must be added to Veeam Backup for AWS as described in section Adding Backup Repositories Using Web UI.
 The list shows only backup repositories of the S3 Standard storage class that have encryption enabled and immutability disabled.

 1. In the IAM role section, choose an IAM role that will be attached to the worker instances and used by Veeam Backup for AWS to communicate with these instances.
-The role must be assigned permissions listed in section Indexing Worker IAM Role Permissions.
+The role must be assigned permissions listed in section Worker Deployment Role Permissions in Production Accounts.

 Important